esphome/esphome-docs/automations/actions.rst

 depend on network connections to perform their jobs -- especially not for something as simple as switching on/off a dehumidifier.

-With ESPHome's automation engine, you can write create automations using a syntax that is (hopefully) about as easy to use as Home Assistant's.
+With ESPHome's automation engine, you can define automations using a syntax that is (hopefully) about as easy to use as Home Assistant's.
 For example, this configuration would achieve your desired behavior for the dehumidifier:

 .. code-block:: yaml